PolyU-TASLAB/polyu-taslab.github.io/_posts/2021-09-07-Huawei-PolyU_High-accuracy_Localization_Project.md

 tags: Localization, mapping, sensor-fusion, RTK, GNSS, LiDAR, IMU, Virtual-satellites, Cycle-slip-detection
 order:
 ---

+Developed LiDAR aided GNSS-RTK method based on the GNSS/IMU/LiDAR to provide highly accurate positioning results in the urban canyons.

 ## Abstract

 Accurate positioning is one of the indispensable components for the fully autonomous driving vehicle.
 Global Navigation Satellite System (GNSS) Real-time Kinematic (RTK) has shown centimeter-level absolute positioning results in open-sky areas.
 However, it is also known suffering from polluted GNSS measurements and poor satellites' geometry due to signal blockage and reflection in urban canyons, like Hong Kong and Tokyo, where are filled with tall buildings and excessive dynamic objects (moving vehicles, pedestrians).
 Apart from GNSS, the onboard sensors for positioning also include light detection and ranging (LiDAR) and the inertial measurement unit (IMU).
 However, the accuracy of LiDAR positioning is also deteriorated due to the unexpected dynamic objects.
 Moreover, without a prior map, it will also suffer from drift during long-term operation even with the help of IMU.